askrht/recsys/README.md

 #### Description of Files

-1.	hw1.R contains all the source required to calculate recommendations
+1.	hw1.R contains all the code required to calculate recommendations

 #### Preparation